gdq12/data-engineering-zoomcamp-2024/week6/6_13_streaming_with_python/README.md

     + it just parses each of the messages provided by the producer script and formats it accordingly

+        - it expects to be recieving the object as an array and parses it accordingly

+        - it also has a dictionary method, where it expects a dictionary and converts it to an array

     + `__repr__` function is executed to print out the messages that are being parsed out by `Ride`.
 This is a way of QAing and debugging

 * [json_example/consumer.py](json_example/consumer.py):